hongchaodeng/hongchaodeng/README.md

 ### Hi there 👋

-- We're hiring
+- I currently work on [KubeVela](kubevela.io).
-- Send your resume to hongchao.deng@alibaba-inc.com
+- If you are interested in working with us, we're hiring.
+Send your resume to hongchao.deng@alibaba-inc.com
-- Contact me on LinkedIn: https://www.linkedin.com/in/hongchao-deng/
+- Connect me via LinkedIn: https://www.linkedin.com/in/hongchao-deng/

 <!--
 **hongchaodeng/hongchaodeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.